On Campus Interviews

 |Callback days:||Friday, July 31 - Saturday, August 22, 2020|

 |Segment II interview schedules available to employers:||Approximately one week prior to the date of your interviews.|

 |Upper-Level classes begin:||Monday, August 24, 2020|

 |OCI Segment II interviews:||Weekdays, August 24 - September 11, 2020|

 |Registration deadline (GPI OCI):||Registrations are accepted on a rolling basis through September.|

 |Government & Public Interest (GPI) OCI:||Weekdays, August 24 - October, 2020|

-OCI Segment I interviews on August 10-13 will take place in the Washington Duke Inn, located within walking distance of the law school.
+OCI Segment I interviews (July 27 – July 30, 2020) will take place in the Washington Duke Inn, located within walking distance of the law school.

 Interviews for OCI Segment II and Public Interest & Government OCI will be held at the Law School.